Personal Injuries Proceedings and Other Legislation Amendment Bill 2022

 11.45 amMr NICHOLLSMixed

-Supported the bill's objectives on claim farming and costs agreements but heavily criticised the government's drafting, late amendments, and the handling of terminal compensation provisions, describing the bill as a 'shemozzle'.
+Supported the objectives of stopping claim farming and preventing undesirable costs agreements but heavily criticised the government's drafting, last-minute amendments, and the original proposal to retrospectively change terminal compensation entitlements.
+Called the bill a 'shemozzle' and accused the government of incompetence.

 While some of these objectives, such as stopping claim farming and preventing undesirable costs agreements, are sensible and desirable, they are handled poorly in this bill as it was presented to this House.2022-06-21View Hansard